What is IoT billing?

-The connection between our smart devices and everything else is referred to as the Internet of Things (IoT).
-From the moment we wake up and grab our phones to the moment we lay back in bed and ask Alexa to turn off the lights, we are indeed vastly connected.
+The connection between smart devices and everything else is called the Internet of Things (IoT).
+From the moment we wake up and grab our phones to when we lay back in bed and ask Alexa to turn off the lights, we are connected.

-Some suggest that by the year 2025, the IoT Device industry will be worth up to $11 trillion globally.
+Some suggest that by 2025, the IoT device industry will be worth up to $11 trillion globally.
 As expected, technology is outpacing every other business out there.
 Companies that are unable to keep up with the challenge of this technological advancement risk failure.

-One of the numerous challenges introduced by these innovations is effective IoT Billing for monetization.
-Today, businesses are forced to makes changes to their billing systems to adjust accordingly.
+One of the numerous challenges introduced by these innovations is effective IoT billing for monetization.
+Today, businesses are forced to adjust their billing systems accordingly.

 Table of contents

-A New Kind of Billing In the Age of IoT
+A New Kind of Billing In the Age of 5G IoT

 IoT may present some difficulties in billing, but the opportunities it creates are far greater than its problems.
-For a long time, transactions were simple and straight to the point: buyers purchased products, and upfront payment made, end of sale.
-The transaction will remain closed until the buyer needs that product again.
-This method of business transaction is fast becoming history.
+For a long time, transactions were simple and straight to the point.
+Buyers purchased the products, an upfront payment was made, and the sale ended.

-Below are four significant challenges of IoT Billing and their possible solutions.
+Below are four significant challenges of IoT billing in the 5G era and their possible solutions.
 These solutions can lead to the sustainable growth of any business that employs them.

 Financial Structure of IoT and Fragmented Businesses

-Information in these businesses has to be manually consolidated.
-That leads to several problems such as waste of time and resources, errors, loss of essential details of customer relationships.
+Information in these businesses must be manually consolidated.
+That leads to several problems such as waste of time and resources, errors, and loss of essential details of customer relationships.

 The old-fashioned method of gathering, updating, and studying data quickly becomes a barrier to business growth.

-An example of a business that is taking advantage of its data to create progress in all aspects of its operation is Click and Grow.
+Click and Grow is an example of a business taking advantage of its data to create progress in all aspects of its operation.
 Click and Grow is a company that specializes in providing smart gardening devices.
-It operates a subscription service to plant pods that are connected and paired with its smart devices.
+It operates a subscription service to plant pods connected and paired with its smart devices.
 These devices are commonly sold to both vendors and customers.

 - The IoT device and the various tasks it performs.